badrishdavey/Data-Product-Specification/README.md

 ## Data Product structure

 The Data Product is composed by a general section with Data Product level information and four sub-structures describing components:
+* **Input Ports**: representing all the different input datasources  of the Data Product to consume by the workloads
 * **Output Ports**: representing all the different interfaces of the Data Product to expose the data to consumers
 * **Workloads**: internal jobs/processes to feed the Data Product and to perform housekeeping (GDPR, regulation, audit, data quality, etc)
 * **Storage Areas**: internal data storages where the Data Product is deployed, not exposed to consumers